gjbex/datasink/docs/sink_file.md

 Hence the total file size of `file_size = meta_size + sink_size`.

 The sink file is agnostic of the data type written to the sink section, so that may be binary or text.

+Information about the sink file can be obtained by running the `info_sink` command, see [Sink file information](info_sink.md) for more information.